Varnsdorf

-Varnsdorf (/cs/; Warnsdorf) is a town in the Ústí nad Labem Region of the Czech Republic.
+Varnsdorf (/cs/; Warnsdorf) is a town in Děčín District in the Ústí nad Labem Region of the Czech Republic.
 It has about 15,000 inhabitants.
-It lies on the border with Germany.
+It lies on the Mandau River in the Lusatian Highlands, on the border with Germany.
+Varnsdorf is an industrial town, known primarily for the textile and engineering industries.

+From 1681 to 1919, Varnsdorf was owned by the Liechtenstein family.
+Until its promotion to a town in 1868, it was just a village.

 Administrative division

 Varnsdorf consists of three municipal parts (in brackets population according to the 2021 census):